HectorBjernersjo/dotfiles/README.md

 # Alias the nvim command to use the function
 alias nvim="nvim_random_listen"
 ```

+### Background switcher
+You can also switch background style with SUPER + . (dot).

+It checks what folders exists in the theme background folder, for example dotfiles/tokyo-night/real and lets you choose between them.

+To get a new background of the same style use SUPER + -

 ## Controls
 Move around with SUPER + hjkl or SUPER + arrow keys.